 I have grown up making tomato sauce at home for spaghetti or lasagna, but it was always a quick recipe.
-I will share that recipe with y’all soon.
 Today however I wanted to start with my more detailed marinara sauce.
 This will be the base for a meat sauce as well.
 I love this recipe, because it has a lot of flavor!
 It takes more time to cook but has just about the same hands-on work in the beginning.
 It was also a recipe I first started making when I was trying to cut refined sugar from my cooking.
 So many tomato recipes contain sugar.
 The sugar is used to cut the bitterness found in cooked tomatoes.
 A taste that children really don’t like.
 But with a little help from another addition, you can avoid that bitterness and bring out the sweeter side of tomatoes.

 What is that secret addition?
 Carrots!
 Believe it or not adding carrots to your sauce will not only add vitamins but also sweeten your sauce because they are naturally sweet.
 So, trust me add the carrots!
 You will be cooking and pureeing them in the sauce.
 This will allow the vitamins to stay in the sauce instead of boiling out into water and picky eaters won’t know they are getting a vegetable.
 You then will get to high five yourself for adding vitamins A, K, C, potassium, calcium, iron, and fiber into a delicious meal.